wp-plugins/kb-advanced-rss-widget/README.txt

 Tested up to: 2.0
 Stable tag: trunk

-Similar to the default RSS widget, but gives you complete greater control over how RSS feeds are parsed for your sidebar.
+Similar to the default RSS widget, but gives you complete control over how RSS feeds are parsed for your sidebar.

 == Description ==